riiid/riiid-labs_back-end_assessment/Assessment/README.md

 - (Optional) Execute and describe testing process
 - (Optional) Document and list endpoints with brief explanations

+* Extra bonus points to candidates who use Kotlin, Spring Framework (e.g. Boot, Webflux) or gRPC

 ### Submission

-Email your work to nicola.overstreet@riiid.co
+Email your work to woosuk.chang@riiid.co

 ## Things to consider